WindDrake/SNES_Clock/README.md

  The purpose of this board is to fix FXPak/SD2SNES issues with SHVC-CPU-01-based SNES consoles.
 The original clock driver on these PCB's is extremely load sensitive.

- Tested via deadbugging, this workaround does solve the glitches with the aforementioned carts.
+ Tested working, this workaround solves the glitches with the aforementioned cart(s).

- Installation instructions & pictures coming soon, once boards arrive.
-(9/3/21)
+ Installation instructions done, along with a pre and post-mod MCK trace waveform image.
+(10/30/21)